Matthieu Meeus

 a short bio

 Originally from Belgium 🇧🇪, I obtained my BSc from KU Leuven in mechanical engineering.
-Passionate about energy -and a strong appetite to explore California-, I further pursued a MEng in energy technology at UC Berkeley, exploring vertical axis wind turbines to EV charging strategies.
+Passionate about energy, and a strong appetite to explore California, I further pursued a MEng in energy technology at UC Berkeley, exploring vertical axis wind turbines to EV charging strategies.
 Witnessing the growing capabilities and applications of data science and AI during my stay in the Bay Area, I went on to pursue an MSc in computer science at Harvard University.
-For my years of graduate study in the US, I’m grateful for the support I received from the Belgian American Educational Foundation.

 I extended my stay in the US by working as a data scientist.
 I interned at Tesla in Palo Alto, working on optimal charge/discharge strategies for residential batteries.
 Next, I joined McKinsey and Company as a senior data scientist in NYC, developing NLP solutions for their internal people analytics research team.

 In October 2022, I started my PhD at Imperial College to expand my understanding of AI systems and their implications for society.
 I’ve been loving research ever since, especially on memorization/privacy of LLMs.
-Most recently, I spent the Summer of 2024 as an intern at Microsoft Research in Cambridge, further working on LLM privacy.
+During my PhD, I interned at Microsoft Research in Cambridge (2024) and am soon/currently at Meta in NYC (from March 2026).

 For more information see my full resume.